fekri86114/To-D0/README.md

 # ❕ More
 I got help from https://github.com/tanyagupta0201/ToDo-List-App

-I updated some parts of the code.
-An I used this project for learning and working with Room.
+I updated some parts of code.
+And I used this project for learning Room and working with Room.

 Happy codding!! 😈😄